US Banking for Canadian LLC Owners (2026)

 How much does Wise save on CAD-USD conversion compared to a bank?

-Wise charges approximately 0.46% on CAD-USD conversions at the mid-market rate.
-Canadian banks commonly apply a 1.5-3% markup above mid-market on FX conversions plus a wire transfer fee ($25-$45).
-On a $10,000 conversion, the difference is approximately $100-$250 in favor of Wise.
-On $120,000 converted annually (a reasonable figure for a founder paying Canadian living expenses from US revenue), the annual savings range from $1,200 to $3,000.
-For amounts above $5,000 per conversion, Norbert's Gambit through a brokerage account can reduce costs further — to near-zero beyond brokerage commissions.
+Wise charges about 0.46% at mid-market rate.
+Canadian banks typically mark up 1.5-3% plus a $25-$45 wire fee.
+On $10,000, the difference is $100-$250.
+On $120,000 annually (a reasonable figure for a founder paying Canadian living expenses from US revenue), that is $1,200-$3,000 saved per year.
+For individual conversions over $5,000, Norbert's Gambit brings costs to near-zero.

 Do I need to report my US bank account to the CRA?